David7Mejia/David7Mejia/README.md

 ### Software Engineer, Avid Traveler and Photographer
 **Welcome to my GitHub!**
-I'm a full-stack engineer that loves complex problem solving!
+I'm a full-stack engineer looking for an opportunity to grow and expand professionally!
 <!--
 **David7Mejia/David7Mejia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.